AUGMXNT/llm-tracker.info-vault/info/Learning Resources.md

 # Getting Started
  If you're starting from nothing.
 Just go to Wikipedia and start reading:
 * https://en.wikipedia.org/wiki/Large_language_model
 * https://en.wikipedia.org/wiki/Foundation_models
 * https://en.wikipedia.org/wiki/Artificial_neural_network
 * https://en.wikipedia.org/wiki/Machine_learning
 * etc, just keep reading

-You can use an LLM to help you summarize and better understand/query, although I would not use anything less than ChatGPT 4 or ChatGPT/with Web Browsing to minimize hallucinations.
+You can use an LLM to help you summarize and better understand/query, although I would not use anything less than ChatGPT 4 or ChatGPT/with Web Browsing (or Bing Chat, which is also designed to do retrieval-augmented replies) to minimize hallucinations.
+This has the added benefit of getting better first hand experiences of what LLMs can do well (or poorly).

 There are plenty of resource lists for research:
-* https://github.com/Hannibal046/Awesome-LLM - a good list of fundamental papers to read
+* [https://github.com/Hannibal046/Awesome-LLM](https://github.com/Hannibal046/Awesome-LLM) - a good list of fundamental papers to read
-* https://github.com/Mooler0410/LLMsPracticalGuide - another good resource that is a little better organized IMO and supports a survey paper https://arxiv.org/abs/2304.13712 of LLMs and their applications
+* [https://github.com/Mooler0410/LLMsPracticalGuide](https://github.com/Mooler0410/LLMsPracticalGuide) - another good resource that is a little better organized IMO and supports a survey paper https://arxiv.org/abs/2304.13712 of LLMs and their applications
 * [Understanding Large Language Models -- A Transformative Reading List, Sebastian Raschka](https://sebastianraschka.com/blog/2023/llm-reading-list.html)
 * Rather than just a list of papers, it also has a short description of why the linked papers are important.